-- (1) The AER must on the application of the service provider for a non-scheme pipeline, grant an exemption under this Division in respect of the service provider's non-scheme pipeline, if: - (a) the exemption sought is one of the exemption categories in subrule (4); - (b) the service provider has demonstrated to the reasonable satisfaction of the AER that the non-scheme pipeline satisfies the exemption criteria applicable to the exemption category; and - (c) the AER is otherwise satisfied that in all the circumstances the exemption should be granted. - (2) Subject to this Division, the AER may grant an exemption under this Division in respect of a class or group of non-scheme pipelines on the application of a service provider for one or more of the non-scheme pipelines or on its own initiative. - (3) The AER must only grant exemptions in the categories specified in the table in subrule (4) and may grant more than one category of exemption in respect of a non-scheme pipeline. - (4) The exemption categories and exemption criteria are set out in the table in this subrule.
+- (1) The AER must on the application of the service provider for a non-scheme pipeline, grant an exemption under this Division in respect of the service provider's non-scheme pipeline, if: - (a) the exemption sought is one of the exemption categories in subrule (4);

+- (b) the service provider has demonstrated to the reasonable satisfaction of the AER that the non-scheme pipeline satisfies the exemption criteria applicable to the exemption category; and - (c) the AER is otherwise satisfied that in all the circumstances the exemption should be granted. - (2) Subject to this Division, the AER may grant an exemption under this Division in respect of a class or group of non-scheme pipelines on the application of a service provider for one or more of the non-scheme pipelines or on its own initiative. - (3) The AER must only grant exemptions in the categories specified in the table in subrule (4) and may grant more than one category of exemption in respect of a non-scheme pipeline. - (4) The exemption categories and exemption criteria are set out in the table in this subrule.

 Exemption category Exemption criteria Category 1: The non-scheme pipeline is exempt from the operation of Division 3 and Division 4.
-The non-scheme pipeline is not a third party access pipeline.
-Category 2: The service provider for the non-scheme pipeline is exempt from the obligation to publish information under Division 2 in relation to the non-scheme pipeline.
-Either of the following:(a) The non-scheme pipeline is not a third party access pipeline.(b) The non-scheme pipeline is a single user pipeline.
-Category 3: The service provider for the non-scheme pipeline is exempt from the obligations to publish information under Division 2 other than pipeline information and pipeline service information.
-At any time, the average daily injection of natural gas into the non-scheme pipeline calculated over the immediately preceding 24 months is less than 10TJ/day.
+1 Category 2: The service provider for the non-scheme pipeline is exempt from the obligation to publish information under Division 2 in relation to the non-scheme pipeline.
+Category 3: The service provider for the non-scheme pipeline is exempt from the obligations to publish information under Division 2 other than pipeline information and pipeline service information. of natural gas into the non-scheme

-(5) For the purposes of the table in subrule (4):

-- (a) a non-scheme pipeline is a third party access pipeline if any pipeline services on the non-scheme pipeline are offered or provided, directly or indirectly, to any person other than: - (i) the service provider for the non-scheme pipeline; - (ii) a related body corporate of the service provider for the non-scheme pipeline; or - (iii) a joint venture in which the service provider for the non-scheme pipeline or a related body corporate of the service provider is a joint venture participant; - (b) a non-scheme pipeline is a single user pipeline if: - (i) the pipeline is a third party access pipeline; and - (ii) all pipeline services on the non-scheme pipeline are provided to a single user, taking into account pipeline services provided both directly and indirectly by the service provider; and - (c) related body corporate has the meaning in the Corporations Act 2001 of the Commonwealth. - (6) An exemption granted by the AER in accordance with this Division: - (a) takes effect on the date specified by the AER in the exemption; and - (b) ends on the expiry date specified in the exemption or, if earlier, the date a revocation of the exemption made under this Division comes into effect. - (7) The AER must establish, publish and maintain a register of exemptions and exemption revocations made under this Division. - (8) The service provider for a non-scheme pipeline for which an exemption has been granted under this Division must notify the AER without delay if circumstances change such that the non-scheme pipeline no longer qualifies for the exemption under this Division.
+- (5) For the purposes of the table in subrule (4): - (a) a non-scheme pipeline is a third party access pipeline if any pipeline services on the non-scheme pipeline are offered or provided, directly or indirectly, to any person other than: - (i) the service provider for the non-scheme pipeline; - (ii) a related body corporate of the service provider for the non-scheme pipeline; or - (iii) a joint venture in which the service provider for the non-scheme pipeline or a related body corporate of the service provider is a joint venture participant;

+- (b) a non-scheme pipeline is a single user pipeline if: - (i) the pipeline is a third party access pipeline; and - (ii) all pipeline services on the non-scheme pipeline are provided to a single user, taking into account pipeline services provided both directly and indirectly by the service provider. - (6) An exemption granted by the AER in accordance with this Division: - (a) takes effect on the date specified by the AER in the exemption; and - (b) ends on the expiry date specified in the exemption or, if earlier, the date a revocation of the exemption made under this Division comes into effect. - (7) The AER must establish, publish and maintain a register of exemptions and exemption revocations made under this Division. - (8) The service provider for a non-scheme pipeline for which an exemption has been granted under this Division must notify the AER without delay if circumstances change such that the non-scheme pipeline no longer qualifies for the exemption under this Division.